-The City will pursue the following strategies over the next year to preserve and create rental housing.
+The City will pursue the following strategies over the next year to preserve and create rental housing to deliver housing suitable for people and households in all life stages, adaptable to accommodate changing housing needs over time.

-- Preserve and improve the physical condition of existing subsidized housing, both publicly and privately owned. - Preserve the inventory of naturally occurring affordable housing units through targeted investment and regulatory strategies. - Emphasize development of new three or more bedroom rental units for large families. - A minimum of 20% of all city-assisted (HUD and local funds) rental project units be affordable at 50% AMI. - A minimum of 10% of all non city-assisted rental project units be affordable at 60% AMI. - Create additional housing units with appropriate supportive services as an alternative to extended shelter use. - Identify opportunities for placing new housing on transportation corridors to take advantage of transit opportunities and job markets. - Encourage development of mixed-income housing serving a broad and continuous range of incomes. - Link housing programs to supportive service programs, income assistance programs and public housing initiatives to facilitate affordability.
+- Preserve and improve the physical condition of existing subsidized housing, both publicly and privately owned. - Preserve the inventory of naturally occurring affordable housing units through targeted investment and regulatory strategies. - Emphasize development of new three or more bedroom rental units for large families. - A minimum of 20% of all city-assisted (HUD and local funds) rental project units be affordable at 50% AMI. - A minimum of 10% of all non-city-assisted rental project units be affordable at 60% AMI. - Create additional housing units with appropriate supportive services as an alternative to extended shelter use.
+Units for those exiting homelessness will receive referrals out of Hennepin County Coordinated Entry or similar alternative referral system. - Identify opportunities for placing new housing on transit corridors to take advantage of transit opportunities and job markets. - Encourage development of mixed-income housing serving a broad and continuous range of incomes.